 - Other components deemed eligible

-- Cost Share: 75% of total estimated project costs AND $100-$250/acre incentive payment based on type of trees planted and lifespan
+- Cost share: 75% of total estimated project cost AND $100-$500/acre incentive payment based on type of trees planted and lifespan

 Critical Area Treatment

-The purpose of this practice is to address an area that is void of vegetation and causing erosion.
-These areas can be caused by livestock or by the channelized flow of water.
+The purpose of this practice is to address areas that are void of vegetation and causing erosion.
+The lack of vegetation can be caused by livestock or by the channelized flow of water.

 Eligible Components